 Spread betting is only available for clients in the UK.

-By spread betting the FTSE 100 – you are looking to make money from the rise and fall of the index.
-For example, if you think the value of the FTSE 100 will rise, you will place a ‘long’ spread betting position.
-If you think that the opposite will happen – you will instead place a ‘short’ position at your chosen spread betting broker.
+By spread betting on the FTSE 100 – you are looking to potentially profit from the rise and fall of the index.
+For example, if you think the value of the FTSE 100 will rise, you would place a ‘long’ spread betting position.
+If you think that the opposite will happen – you would instead place a ‘short’ position at your chosen spread betting broker.

 And of course – if you speculate correctly, you will make a profit.
 If not, you will lose money.
 When trading the future value of FTSE 100 – you do not take ownership of any assets.
 This is the same as a conventional CFD trading site – insofar that the spread betting market will simply track the real-time price of the FTSE 100 like-for-like.